 Vision can be restored to near normal in a few days, continuing to improve over 3-6 months.
-These procedures are ideal for people who are not happy with or have difficulty wearing glasses or contact lenses to correct their vision, primarily at the distance.
+These procedures are ideal for people who are not happy with or have difficulty wearing glasses or contact lenses to correct their distance vision.
 They are particularly beneficial for people who play sport and find contact lenses or glasses a hindrance, especially those involved in water or contact sports.